nitrogl/nclbeamer/README.md

 Unofficial LaTeX beamer style for outstanding and professional presentations.

-Colours and proportions try to follow as much as possible the [**brand guidelines**](http://fms-itskills.ncl.ac.uk/docs/universitylogo.pdf) publicly available at the link http://fms-itskills.ncl.ac.uk/docs/universitylogo.pdf
+Colours and proportions try to follow as much as possible the [**brand guidelines**](http://fms-itskills.ncl.ac.uk/docs/universitylogo.pdf), PRIVATELY available at the link http://fms-itskills.ncl.ac.uk/docs/universitylogo.pdf

 ## Example